pranav567/AI-ML-Lab/experiment-3/README.md

 To be able to see the demonstration, download the game.py file and run the python file.
 No installations required.
 For user's input 0-1-2 represent the first row, 3-4-5, the 2nd row and 6-7-8 the 3rd row.
-You can see the board on the left hand side of your screen and also on the terminal.